justinthadathil/tic-tac-toe/README.md

 # TicTacToe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1.
+This is a TicTacToe game build with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1.

 ## Development server